M. K. Čiurlionis Route is the first project of the Lithuanian National Cultural Routes Program

 The national development of Čiurlionis Route encourages scientific and applied research, which should help to determine more precisely the genesis of objects important for Čiurlionis Route, specify the necessary data, and strengthen cultural ties.

-In 2019–2021, Čiurlionis Route covers only in the territory of Lithuania.
-In 2022, it is intended to create an international itinerary to include M. Čiurlionis’ places of life and work in other countries (Leipzig (Germany); Warsaw (Poland); St. Petersburg (Russia), etc.).
+In 2019–2022, Čiurlionis Route covers only in the territory of Lithuania.
+In 2023, an international itinerary was started to include M. Čiurlionis’ places of life and work in other countries (Leipzig (Germany); Warsaw (Poland), etc.).

 The website of Čiurlionis Route www.ciurlioniokelias.lt, which you are visiting now, was created in 2019.
 The website provides an interactive map, itineraries, long-term continuous educational programs offered by the Route’s objects, as well as events and other important information for those traveling on Čiurlionis Route.